Mountain-Style House Plans: Not Just for Vacation Homes

 Once most prevalent in Colorado and the Rocky Mountain States—and as vacation/weekend retreat homes—the mountain-style house plan is now emerging as one of the trendiest designs in today’s architectural scene.
 Today, it’s a popular choice among a growing number of homeowners attracted to a rustic, tranquil setting with wonderful views.

-With its many decks and windows, this two-story, five-bedroom Colorado mountain-style home provides wonderful views from great vantage points: the front entrance at sunset (left) and the rear view during the day (right).
-(Plan # 161-1028)
+With its many decks and windows, this two-story, five-bedroom Colorado mountain-style home provides wonderful views from great vantage points: the front entrance at sunset (left) and the rear view during the day (below).
+(Plan # 161-1028) (Courtesy of Rentfrow Design / Photo credit: Warren Diggles Photography)

 What is the Mountain-Style House Plan?